 Mindfulness training

-A 2011 trial showed training in mindfulness reduced bowel-related symptoms and distress.
-The program emphasized the mind-body connection and present moment awareness.
-The program lasted eight weeks and substantial results were maintained 3-months after treatment.
+A 2011 trial showed mindfulness training reduced bowel-related symptoms and distress.
+The program emphasized the mind-body connection and present-moment awareness.
+The program lasted eight weeks, and substantial results were maintained 3 months after treatment.

 Gut-directed hypnotherapy

-While IBS is not 'all in the mind', the gut-brain connection means targeting the mind through stress management can positively influence perceptions of pain in the gut.
-Symptoms of stress and anxiety, which worsen IBS, may also improve.
+While IBS is not 'all in the mind,' the gut-brain connection means targeting the mind through stress management can positively influence perceptions of pain in the gut.
+Symptoms of stress and anxiety, which worsen IBS, may also be reduced.

 Lifestyle factors for stress management

-On a day-to-day basis, positive lifestyle adjustments can also reduce chronic stress.
-This may in turn benefit symptoms of IBS.
+On a day-to-day basis, positive lifestyle adjustments can also reduce stress levels.
+This may, in turn, benefit the symptoms of IBS.
 Important lifestyle factors to consider include:

 Exercise